 MA103 LABORATORY PROCEDURES (4.0 credits/60 clock hours) This course teaches the student about collecting specimens and performing a variety of laboratory procedures The student learns to properly perform procedures such as medication administration and dosage calculations, injections, and urinalysis.
-Prerequisite: Clinical Skills and Mathematics for Healthcare Professionals.
+Prerequisite: Clinical Skills.